Disaster Planning and Emergency Preparedness for Students

 In the immediate aftermath of a disaster – even a relatively “slow motion” one like the COVID-19 pandemic – there is often a sense of frustration, fear or even panic.
 What can students do to mitigate that feeling and stay calm, and help others do the same?

 When you are prepared the panic and fear will be minimized.
-However the frustration will be dependent on the personality of the person involved.
-For example, this current pandemic leads to the Type A people getting upset with those roaming around the stores buying non-essential items, thereby possibly extending the stay at home orders and leading to an even more extended disaster which leads to further anxiety and the cycle goes on.
+However, the frustration will be dependent on the personality of the person involved.
+For example, this current pandemic leads to the Type A people getting upset with those roaming around the stores buying non-essential items, thereby possibly extending the stay-at-home orders and leading to an even more extended disaster which leads to further anxiety and the cycle goes on.

 In order to combat this, the student can follow the tips given out by the official agencies no matter what the disaster.
 Students should also understand that you can’t worry about other people, you can only worry about yourself.
 Taking your own proper precautions and preparedness actions will allow you to mitigate any uncertainty and help your family once you are reunited if you are not together when the disaster begins.